stuartpittaway/diyBMSv4ESP32/README.md

 The use of this project is done so entirely at your own risk.
 It may involve electrical voltages which could kill - if in doubt, seek help.

 The use of this project may not be compliant with local laws or regulations - if in doubt, seek help.

+# How To Use The Code / Compile Code

+Install VSCode and PlatformIO - google is your friend on how to do this

+The source code for the modules is in he folder "ATTINYCellModule" and the controller code in the folder "ESPController"

+# Controller Code
+ESP8266 (recommend Wemos D1 Mini Pro 16MB flash) is currently supported, ESP32 version compiles but is experimental and untested (don't use for production applications)

+The current version requires you to program both FLASH memory and SPIFF memory.
+This is achieved through platformio.

+Open the controller code, navigate to platformio environment "env:esp8266_d1minipro", select "Upload File System Image" followed by "Upload"

+For usage on 4MB flash ESP8266 devices see this issue - https://github.com/stuartpittaway/diyBMSv4Code/issues/10

+# Module Code

+Module code runs on ATTINY841, it is important to program the chip with the correct version of code depending on your PCB version.

+V400 = Original board (marked DIYBMS v4 on silkscreen) - has 8 large resistors (marked 2R20) and likely handsoldered using 0805 sized parts [4.0 boards do have TP2 near the ATTINY841 chip]

+V410 = JLCPCB built board (marked DIYBMS v4 on silkscreen) - has 8 large resistors (marked 2R00) and machine soldered using 0603 sized parts [4.1 boards do not have TP2 near the ATTINY841 chip]

+V420 = JLCPCB built board (marked DIYBMS v4.2 on silkscreen) - has 20 small resistors (marked 6R20) and machine soldered using 0603 sized parts (R20 is in middle of resistor array)

+V420_SWAPR19R20 = JLCPCB built board (marked DIYBMS v4.2 on silkscreen) - has 20 small resistors (marked 6R20) and machine soldered using 0603 sized parts [you have manually resoldered R19 and R20 to swap the positions on PCB to move the thermistor inside the resistor array]

+V421 = JLCPCB built board (marked DIYBMS v4.21 on silkscreen) - has 20 small resistors (marked 6R20) and machine soldered using 0603 sized parts (R19 is in middle of resistor array)

+V430 = JLCPCB built board (marked DIYBMS v4.3 on silkscreen) - not released to public/in test

+Open the module code, navigate to platformio environment "env:attiny841_VXXX", (where XXX is the version from above).
+Connect your USBASP programmer to the module and select "Upload"

 # License